rahulchandhoke/Federated-Sports-Ontology/README.md

 ## PROJECT AIM

-This project aims at automating and orchestrating the report generation for USC Financial Aid.
+This project aims at creating a search-able Federated Ontology with data relating NFL players to their colleges and states.

 ## SOFTWARE REQUIREMENTS